YOUR CLAIM IS for:

 In the unlikely event of the court awarding costs to the other party we will pay these costs.
 This is extremely unlikely as we nearly always issue claims (below£10,000) in the County Court where there is a no costs rule.
 This means whether you win or lose the costs of the case are not recoverable from you opponent.
 A small number of claims need to be issued under the European Small Claim Procedure where necessarily incurred costs are recoverable.

-OUR CONTRACT WITH YOU How we will either purchase your claim or act as your Agent for your claim.
-When you notify us by completing the information requested on our website and clicking the agree terms and conditions box or in writing or by telephone you offer to sell us your claim or appoint us as your Agent in respect of YOUR CLAIM ”.
+OUR CONTRACT WITH YOU How we will act as your Agent for your claim.
+When you notify us by completing the information requested on our website and clicking the agree terms and conditions box or in writing or by telephone you to appoint us as your Agent in respect of

 LETTER OF CONSENT